birajpatel/EasyListViewAdapters/README.md

 This library is designed on [ViewHolder] (http://developer.android.com/training/improving-layouts/smooth-scrolling.html#ViewHolder) design pattern, it provides an easier way of linking multiple type rows and their underlying data.
 The EasyAdapters will do most of tedious work for you & all you have to do is create your small modular classes & link them together.

+**Looking for GridView like card support within your ListView (with added capabilities), check [GridListViewAdapters](https://github.com/birajpatel/GridListViewAdapters).**

 Features
 ========